 - 2 scallions, finely chopped

-Start by preheating the oven to 425-degrees F. In the meantime, preheat a large skillet over medium-high heat.
+Start by preheating the oven to 425 degrees F. In the meantime, preheat a large skillet over medium-high heat.
 Add 2 tablespoons extra-virgin olive oil to the pan.
-Next, add chicken and season with the chili powder, red onion and cumin.
-Brown the meat approximately 5 minutes.
+Next, add chicken and season with chili powder, red onion, and cumin.
+Brown the meat for approximately 5 minutes.

-Now, add taco sauce, black beans and corn.
-Heat the mixture through (2-3 minutes) and season with salt to taste.
+Now, add taco sauce, black beans, and corn.
+Heat the mixture (2-3 minutes) and season with salt to taste.